 By his own admission, Cummings was not a very “sporty” kid while growing up.
-His interest in jiu jitsu started while studying physics at Stony Brook University during the late 2000’s, an institution that ran a grappling class in the basement of its the racquetball courts.
+His interest in jiu-jitsu started while studying physics at Stony Brook University during the late 2000s, an institution that ran a grappling class in the basement of its racquetball courts.

 After 3 years training at Stony Brook University, Cummings moved to the New York City for school purposes, joining Renzo Gracie’s academy as a blue belt.

-Although Cummings already had some basic knowledge of leg locks coming into RGA, the drive to specialise in that aspect of jiu jitsu was galvanised by a win over East Coast grappling veteran Mark Ramos in 2013 at Grappler’s Quest World Series of Grappling tournament.
+Although Cummings already had some basic knowledge of leg locks coming into RGA, the drive to specialize in that aspect of jiu-jitsu was galvanized by a win over East Coast grappling veteran Mark Ramos in 2013 at Grappler’s Quest World Series of Grappling tournament.
 An event Eddie won in his weight class and reached second in the advanced open weight division.

-Photo taken by Callum Medcraft of Jiu Jitsu Style at Polaris 2 (2015).
+Photo was taken by Callum Medcraft of Jiu Jitsu Style at Polaris 2 (2015).